 You can start to organise your next mortgage up to 6 months before the end of your existing rate.
 Mortgage offers can take 3 - 4 weeks to process and the legal work can take 2 - 3 weeks.
 The new mortgage offer itself is often valid for up to 6 months so, if everything is completed and ready to go early, you can instruct the solicitor to wait until any early repayment charge period with your current lender has expired before proceeding.
 It’s often worth looking for better rates prior to your current deal finishing, otherwise you could end up paying more than you need to – specifically if the new mortgage isn’t ready to go when your current deal ends and you’re moved onto your lender’s SVR.

 Remortgaging takes, on average, about 4 - 6 weeks but it can take less.
-It’s much more straightforward than buying a new home; the deeds of the property are already registered in your name, that eliminates a large, administrative portion of the mortgage process.
+It’s much more straightforward than buying a new home; the deeds of the property are already registered in your name when you remortgage meaning that a large administrative portion of the mortgage process is eliminated.

 - You contact your current lender for a redemption statement.
 The statement shows how much is outstanding on your current mortgage on a specific day and any fees associated with repaying it

-- Your personal mortgage adviser searches around the market and finds the best remortgage deal for you
+- Your personal mortgage adviser searches around the market and finds the best deal for you

 - If you are happy to proceed, your adviser presents your current situation to the new lender for a Decision in Principle (DIP)